By Kate lead writer, and Lindsey, contributing writer

 I like to make smoothies with plain yogurt and add extra probiotic powder to them as well.
-I take extra FCLO.
+I take cod liver oil or slather myself in some Vitamin D cream.
 I take a liquid herbal multivitamin.
 Basically, I am loading up on probiotics and key nutrients.
 I may also add herbal preparations/medicines at this point if I feel they are needed.
 I will likely also be using extra magnesium lotion – perhaps quite a lot extra.
 I gauge how much I need based on how quickly I fall asleep.
 If I feel restless or have trouble falling asleep, I put on more until I fall asleep quickly.
 I notice I sleep more deeply and longer and have more REM sleep when I use the lotion vs. not, which is indicative that my body is getting more restorative sleep.
 I also eat lots of nutrient-dense foods, like homemade soups, salads, etc. during this time.

 Step 7: Maintain

 I see a chiropractor once a week (more at the end of pregnancy) to keep my body in alignment.
 I see a massage therapist once a month (again, more at the end of pregnancy) to help work the junk out of my muscles.
 I try to keep active at home, walking around to clean, chasing the kids, taking them to playgrounds or out for walks, and when I am pregnant, stretching at night a bit.
-I’m considering some sort of dance-based DVD work out after baby comes that the kids could “do” with me (how cute would that be?).
 I try to keep up with minimizing junk, doing lots of nutrient-dense foods (keeping salad “stuff” and brown rice pasta with homemade tomato-vegetable sauce around is one of my favorite easy ways to get great foods, plus smoothies), and plenty of probiotics in different forms.
+I keep up with my daily dose of elderberry elixir to support my immune system.
 My goal is to keep things moving in my system and prevent any nutrient deficiencies.